Fundamental (Pet Shop Boys album): Release

-In December 2005, the official Pet Shop Boys website announced an early track listing for the album and gave a release date of 17 April 2006, naming "Minimal" as the lead single.
-This was quickly followed up on 23 December, when pop music fansite Popjustice gave the first review of the album.
-On 13 February 2006, it was announced that the release date of Fundamental had been pushed back to 22 May, because EMI needed "more set-up time".
-At the same time "I'm with Stupid" was announced to be the revised lead single.
-This was followed on 4 April 2006, with news that there would be a limited edition of the new album that would include a bonus CD called Fundamentalism.
+In December 2005, the official Pet Shop Boys website announced an early track listing for the album and gave an initial release date of 17 April 2006, naming "Minimal" as the lead single.
+This was followed up on 23 December, when pop music fansite Popjustice gave the first review of the album.
+The release date of Fundamental was subsequently rescheduled to 22 May 2006 on Parlophone, and "I'm with Stupid" was the lead single with "Minimal" as the follow-up.
+A limited edition of the album included the bonus CD Fundamentalism.
+In North America, Rhino Records released the standard and limited editions of the album on 27 June 2006.

 In 2017, the album was reissued as Fundamental: Further Listening 2005–2007.
 The new version was digitally remastered and came with a second disc of B-sides and previously unreleased material from around the time of the album's original release.
 Fundamental re-entered the UK Albums Chart at number 33 following the reissue.

 Artwork

-The album design was inspired by Dan Flavin's art made with fluorescent tubes, exhibited at the Hayward Gallery in London.
-The album title on the cover and the track listing on the back were created using cold cathode tubes.
+The album cover is black, with Lowe and Tennant in semidarkness looking up at a white neon sign reading Pet Shop Boys Fundamental.
+The image represents a "light out of darkness" in the post-9/11 world.
+The design was inspired by Dan Flavin's art made with fluorescent tubes, which the duo had seen at an exhibit at the Hayward Gallery in London.
+The cover title and the track listing were created using cold cathode tubes filled with neon and other inert gases depending on the colour of the lettering.
+Gary Stillwell of the Farrow design firm created a typeface for the release package based on the shape of the tubular signs.